tuoharju/Documents/SecurityPolicy.md

 ### SendinBlue

-We are currently routing some of the email traffic (mainly messages sent from HESK support system) via [SendinBlue](https://www.sendinblue.com/).
+We are currently routing some 10 - 20 % of the email traffic via [SendinBlue](https://www.sendinblue.com/).

 ### Tawk

-We are using Tawk to provide support chat.
+We use Tawk to provide support chat.
 Tawk keeps email addresses for those persons who are logged into FloMembers when using the chat.
 For more information, see https://www.tawk.to/data-protection/dpa-data-processing-addendum/

 ### Twilio